-Gates, a Whig, was the representative for New York's 29th congressional district from 1839 to 1843.
+Gates was the representative for New York’s 29th congressional district and was a Whig.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Gates missed 728 of 1,725 roll call votes, which is 42.2%.
 This is much worse than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Dec 1842-Mar 1843||172||48||27.9%||56th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000